2ndBillingCycle/specialsounds/README.md

 /ssound sound H:\rain.wav match (pitter patter)
 ```

-This is convenient, because the plugin only sees the [hostname][] (like a URL) of the specific server that's hosting the IRC channel, and not what might show up in the HexChat Network List.
+This is convenient, because the plugin only sees the [hostname][] (Server URL) of the specific server that's hosting the IRC channel, and not what might show up in the HexChat Network List.

 As a consequence of this feature, if a `[server name]` needs to be configured as `sound` or `match`, or if it needs to begin with a `/`, it must be wrapped in parenthesis.
 The following will not work: